 The Best Times to Eat

-Breakfast is all about breaking the “fast” of a night without eating.
+Breakfast is all about breaking the fast of a night without eating.
 It also sets the stage for your nutrition for the entire day and gives you the energy you need to face what the day will bring.
-Starting the day on an empty tank can leave you feeling drained and reaching for a candy jar or bag of chips by mid-morning.
+Starting the day on an empty tank can leave you feeling drained and reaching for foods that may not be in your meal plan by mid-morning.
 Plan to eat breakfast within an hour of waking.
 This way, your breakfast doesn’t blend into a mid-morning snack or grazing followed closely by lunch.

 Lunch should be about four to five hours after breakfast.
 For example, if you ate breakfast at 7 am, eat lunch between 11 am and noon.
 If it is not possible for you to eat lunch until 2 pm on a particular day, then plan a snack in between those two meals.

-If you need to eat a snack, include a mix of protein and carbohydrates.
+If you need to eat a snack, include a mix of protein, carbohydrates and fat.
 For example, eat a low-fat cheese stick with an apple, or one to two cups of vegetables with one-fourth cup of hummus.
-The goal is to prevent becoming overly hungry between meals, which can lead to snack time beginning the moment you get home from work.
+The goal is to prevent becoming overly hungry between meals.

 Many people tend to overeat at dinner because they have not eaten enough throughout the day.
-Dinnertime should follow the same schedule as your earlier meals, making sure there is no more than a four- to five-hour window between lunch and dinner.
+Dinnertime should follow the same schedule as your earlier meals, making sure there is no more than four to five hours between lunch and dinner.
 Some people will need to eat a snack between lunch and dinner because eating dinner at 4 or 5 pm is not always realistic.

 Many people say that they aren’t hungry at certain meal times, especially for breakfast.
 If you frequently skip breakfast, you have trained your body not to send hunger signals at that time because they have long been ignored.
 Your body needs energy in the morning, so fuel it accordingly.